madcato/iOS-Boilerplate/README.md

 │   │
 │   └───Resources               // Resource files, like images, grouped by type │   │   │   Images.xcassets     // Keep all images in one asset to help searches │   │   │
+│   │   └───environments        // Plist files with the configuration of each environment │   │   │   |   integration.plist
+│   │   │   |   production.plist
+│   │   │   |   staging.plist
+│   │   │
 │   │   └───pdf
 │   │   └───certificates